Fix "Crawled - Currently Not Indexed" From Thin Content

 Bad:

-This article will introduce in detail the complete process of deploying Astro to Vercel, hoping to help you.
+This article introduces in detail the complete process of deploying Astro to Vercel, hoping to help you.

 Good:

 I migrated my blog from Netlify to Vercel in May 2026.
-The whole thing took 17 minutes.
-This post documents those 17 minutes, including the two traps I hit (env var case sensitivity + wrong default build command) and how I dropped cold start from 800ms to 150ms.
+It took 17 minutes.
+This post documents those 17 minutes, including the two traps I hit (env-var case sensitivity + wrong default build command) and how I dropped cold start from 800ms to 150ms.

 Not every page is salvageable.
 After Steps 1-4, anything still thin gets one of:

-• Merge into a pillar article → 301 redirect
+• Merge into a stronger pillar article, then 301 the old URL to it.

-• Add noindex and park → revisit when you have time to deepen
+• Add noindex and park it until you have time to deepen.

-• ≥ 50% of fixed URLs entered the index
+• At least 50% of the fixed URLs have moved into the index (status Indexed).

 Prevention

-• Outline before writing — 8+ H2 sections is healthy depth
+• Outline before writing — 8+ H2 sections usually signals real depth.

-• Hard 3-element rule per article: ≥1 screenshot + ≥1 table or code block + ≥1 specific number
+• Hard rule per article: at least 1 screenshot + at least 1 table or code block + at least 1 specific number.

-• First paragraph must convey something exclusive — you did / used / measured it, not generalities
+• The first paragraph must convey something exclusive — you did / used / measured it.

-• Skip “What is X” intro-style pieces unless you can offer detail Wikipedia doesn’t
+• Skip “What is X” explainer pieces unless you can add detail Wikipedia doesn’t have.

-• AI drafts must be fact-checked + injected with firsthand experience before publishing
+• AI drafts get fact-checked and injected with first-hand experience before publishing — that’s where information gain comes from.

 Tags: #SEO #Google #Search Console #Indexing